AmirhosseinBahrani/Voisy/README.md

 Persian
 Germany
 French
-Arabic
+Spanish
+Portugees
+Italy
 Russian
 Chinese
+Japanese
+Turkey

 Default models are low weight, if you want better result you need to download models from Export tab in the app. we recommend for transcribing, use first model on the export tabs from each part.

-# Notes

-1- There is one executable file called LocalApi in Core folder that electron will run this file for turning LocalApi on

 # License

 MIT License

-Copyright (c) 2021 AmirhosseinBahrani
+Copyright (c) 2021 Voisy

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal